michaelvl/artifact-underwriter/README.md

 Note how the VSA provide abstraction of the governance policies and the `ClusterImagePolicy` only verifies that verification was `PASSED` at SLSA level 3 within the last 48 hours.
+This is an example of a 'delegated verification'.

 ```yaml
 apiVersion: policy.sigstore.dev/v1beta1